github/developer.github.com/content/v3/search.md

 satisfy that need, the GitHub Search API provides **up to 1,000 results for each search**.

+### Rate Limit

+The Search API has a custom rate limit.
+For requests using [Basic Authentication](/v3/#authentication), [OAuth](/v3/#authentication), or [client ID and secret](/v3/#unauthenticated-rate-limited-requests), you can make up to 20 requests per minute.
+For unauthenticated requests, the rate limit allows you to make up to 5 requests per minute.

+See the [rate limit documentation](/v3/#rate-limiting) for details on determining your current rate limit status.

 ## Search repositories

 Find repositories via various criteria.
 This method returns up to 100 results per page and